RoninTech/ta-helper/content/travels/nepal-in-fall.md

   <a style="display:inline-block;text-decoration:none;color: grey;" href="https://photos.google.com/share/AF1QipPG8_YkNBpj8EC_hiflodjk7RRXpLICgTN0VBHJQ-gxdk_83Mqip9vGYHIezux9jA/photo/AF1QipP7xSO6yYrQy1j_kFfDvLEF4Xi-Snv-axyrKrot?key=amNoNU5QSmlIckU3QTVGUy1WNTBvSFlIQW93a2ZB" target="_blank"><img loading="lazy" src="https://lh3.googleusercontent.com/pw/ACtC-3fMPPbAQlLx9Pm6hgywWW4zJ0u181cyNygqB3u3Dw-o30SRHQADXiztmEH-QyPcWVL57rGNNC6JaCO01qhh6uPOluIAlcz6yt2fio6ucfOBGBHLJD5OOHDpkNrcvfZf4gN2kqlr-Q6h8E82AhpipWHlog=w1300-h975-no"width="375" /><div>Heading Down</div></a>
 </div>

-We spent some time in Muktinah with the “group” and ended up walking with Omar and Jarah to Kagbeni.
+We spent some time in Muktinath with the “group” and ended up walking with Omar and Jarah to Kagbeni.
 We all stayed at YacDonalds, which was where Paul and Jin had Yak Tea last time.
 I think we all ordered the Yak Burger for supper, it was pretty tasty!
 On the way to Jomsom, we ended up going down by the river too much and had to climb out over some rocks and a little sketchy bit to the road.
 I ended up wiping out near the end, typical me, and lost a pole.
 There was a lot of apple pies eaten in Kagbeni and Marpha!
 We took a random trail along the way, went through a village and various tourist areas... it was a nice break from the road but we did end up getting lost so had to still do a road walk.

 </br>
 <div style="text-align: center">